dariovas/dai-lab-http-infrastructure/README.md

 Another important point, it is also a good place to monitor and log what is going to the backend servers.

-Moreover, it can also ensures that multiple servers can be accessed through the same URL.
+Moreover, it can also ensure that multiple servers can be accessed through the same URL.

 ### Dashboard Traefix
 Traefik provides a dashboard on which we can found the different routers and services configured.